ACE Community Engagements

 - ACE complimented Parks & Recreation (redevelopment of Civic Playfield) and a Mayors’ Task Force (Waterfront Access alternatives) for their transparency and involvement of the public these processes

-- ACE questioned whether it was necessary if the base of a structure in Harbor Square by 2 feet to raise the height of the structure by 2 feet.
+- ACE questioned whether it was necessary for the base of a structure in Harbor Square to be raised by 2 feet.

-- ACE supported sun-setting the 17-member Citizens Economic Development Commission, which was done in late 2015 by Council.
-The Commission was re-formed in 2016 as 9 members after discussions between the Mayor and Council.
+- ACE supported sun-setting the 17-member all-appointee Citizens Economic Development Commission formed during the 2008 economic recession.
+This was accomplished by the City Council in late 2015.
+However, the Commission was re-formed in 2016 after further discussions between the Mayor and Council.

 - ACE published an article on the activities to rezone Harbor Square to ensure public complete understanding of the proposed changes.